We've gathered together some common questions about flying unmanned aircraft in New Zealand.

 Please see:

-To see a map of these no-fly zones, or to apply for a clearance to fly your drone within controlled airspace, visit the AirShare website:
+To see a map of these areas, or to apply for a clearance to fly your drone within controlled airspace, visit the AirShare website:

 airshare.co.nz(external link)